sbanati/amazing-lemon/README.md

 ### Installation
 Clone the repo below and open the project in your source code editor.
 Open the terminal, execute "npm install" to ensure all required packages are installed.
-Connect to MySQL in the same terminal and execute "source db/schema.sql" to create the database.
-Afterward, run "npm run seed" in the terminal to populate the tables from the data in the seeds.js file.
+Setup Mongodb on your machine and optional is MongoDB Compass as a database GUI.
 Once this is done, initiate the application by running "npm start" in the terminal. <br>

 1. Clone the repo
    ```sh